ibraheemdev/ibraheemca/content/posts/2020-09-15-a-half-hour-to-learn-go.md

 // 2 jessica
 ```

-We can use the blank identifier from before to omit the index, or the value:
+We can use the blank identifier to omit the index or the value from `range`:

 ```go
 for _, name := range names